expressots/expresso-site-doc/docs/overview/repositories.md

 # Repositories

+In Expresso TS, a repository class typically includes methods such as create, update, find, findOne, and delete, which correspond to common CRUD (Create, Read, Update, Delete) operations on the data store.
+These methods can be implemented using a database library or ORM (Object-Relational Mapping) tool such as **[TypeORM](https://typeorm.io/), [Prisma](https://www.prisma.io/), [Sequelize](https://sequelize.org/),** etc.

+## The Repository Pattern

 The repository pattern is a design pattern commonly used in software development that provides a way to abstract the data persistence layer of an application.
 In TypeScript, this pattern can be implemented using classes that represent repositories, which are responsible for retrieving, storing, updating, and deleting data from a data store, such as a database.

 We do offer an example of how to implement a repository patterns in the opinionated template.
-You can find it using the [CLI tool](https://www.npmjs.com/package/@expressots/cli) or directly in the [templates](https://github.com/expressots/expressots/tree/main/templates) folder of the Expresso TS repository.
+You can find it directly in the [templates](https://github.com/expressots/expressots/tree/main/templates) folder of the Expresso TS application.

+## Goal of the Repository Pattern

 The main goal of the repository pattern is to separate the business logic from the data access logic, allowing developers to write code that is more focused on the business requirements of the application, rather than the technical details of how data is stored and accessed.

-In Expresso TS, a repository class typically includes methods such as find, findOne, create, update, and delete, which correspond to common CRUD (Create, Read, Update, Delete) operations on the data store.
-These methods can be implemented using a database library or ORM (Object-Relational Mapping) tool such as TypeORM or Sequelize, etc.
+## Benefit of Using the Repository Pattern

 By using a repository, the application can benefit from several advantages, such as: